steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Commit Notes

 #### Short Term
+    Visually examine randomly-generated cameras that have been round-tripped.

+    Experiment with Poisson solutions of images that have not been attenuated/processed.

     CameraControls
         Separate the Perspective controls into a separate dat.gui controller that can be entirely hidden or shown.
             Field of View